Specific aims of the program are to:

 Implementation of these practices through custom heifer developers will provide access to more productive replacement females and allow for more rapid expansion of the state’s cow herd.
 It will also improve the longevity of these females, decreasing turnover and providing for exponential improvement in genetics and associated revenue generation.

-The University of Tennessee Dairy AgResearch & Education Center in Lewisburg, TN.
+The Middle Tennessee AgResearch & Education Center at Lewisburg, TN

 RULES AND REGULATIONS